-We measure the reduction in CO2 which is one of the four main GHGs.
+We measure the reduction in CO_2 which is one of the four main GHGs.
 We do not measure the three other main GHGs because our emissions are negligible.
 These are: nitrous oxide (produced mainly in nitric oxide manufacture), perfluorocarbons (mainly associated with aluminium and magnesium production) and sulphur hexafluoride (used in some electrical equipment).
-GHG emissions associated with fugitive losses of HFC refrigerants are not included within the scope of CO2 emissions from energy used in manufacturing.
+GHG emissions associated with fugitive losses of HFC refrigerants are not included within the scope of CO_2 emissions from energy used in manufacturing.
 These are not material compared to emissions from energy used.

-Performance data preparation and assumptions Energy use data is taken from meter reads/invoices and captured for each manufacturing site in the EPR (Environmental Performance Reporting) system.
+Energy use data is taken from meter reads/invoices and captured for each manufacturing site in the EPR (Environmental Performance Reporting) system.
 The EPR system contains factors to convert common units of energy (e.g. cubic metres of gas or tonnes of oil) to a standard unit of energy (GJ).
 The EPR system summarises and aggregates the energy data into standard reports by manufacturing site and at regional and global levels.
 The total GJ of all energy used is calculated as the sum of all energy used.

 Carbon emission factors are used to convert energy used in manufacturing to CO2 emissions.
-Carbon emission factors for Scope 1 energy sources such as fuels are provided by the Intergovernmental Panel on Climate Change ("IPCC").
-Carbon emission factors for Scope 2 energy sources such as grid electricity, applied according to the location-based method, reflect the country where each manufacturing site is located and are provided by the International Energy Agency (IEA).
-Carbon emission factors for grid electricity calculated according to the 'marketbased method' are determined by contractual instruments which Unilever has purchased or entered into such as RECs, guarantees of origin, power purchasing agreements and utility contracts.
+Carbon emission factors for scope 1 energy sources such as fuels are provided by the Intergovernmental Panel on Climate Change ('IPCC').
+Carbon emission factors for scope 2 energy sources such as grid electricity, applied according to the location-based method, reflect the country where each manufacturing site is located and are provided by the International Energy Agency (IEA).
+Carbon emission factors for grid electricity calculated according to the 'market-based method' are determined by contractual instruments which Unilever has purchased or entered into such as RECs, guarantees of origin, power purchasing agreements and utility contracts.
 Where supplier-specific emissions factors are not available a location-based factor is used.

-The most recent IEA/EPA data set, which usually has a 3 year time lag, is applied to each reporting year e.g. national grid electricity emissions factors used in the calculation of 2018 emissions comes from 2014 IEA data.
+The most recent IEA data set, which usually has a 3-year time lag, is applied to each reporting year e.g. national grid electricity emissions factors used in the calculation of 2020 emissions comes from 2017 IEA data.
 There are no annual changes to the IPCC factors.

 Total production volume is obtained from the EPR system.

-5.4 Waste - Total waste (hazardous and nonhazardous) disposed by manufacturing sites
+5.4 Waste: Total waste (hazardous and non-hazardous) disposed by manufacturing sites

-- The amount of total waste (hazardous and nonhazardous) sent for disposal in kg per tonne of production in 2018 (this covers the period 1 October 2017 to 30 September 2018). - Change in the tonnes of total waste sent for disposal in 2018 (1 October 2017 to 30 September 2018) compared to 2008 (1 January 2008 to 31 December 2008). - Percentage change in total waste sent for disposal per tonne of production in 2018 (1 October 2017 to 30 September 2018) compared to 2008 (1 January 2008 to 31 December 2008).
+- The amount of total waste (hazardous and non-hazardous) sent for disposal in kg per tonne of production in 2020 (this covers the period 1 October 2019 to 30 September 2020). - Change in the tonnes of total waste sent for disposal in 2020 (1 October 2019 to 30 September 2020) compared to 2008 (1 January 2008 to 31 December 2008). - Percentage change in total waste sent for disposal per tonne of production in 2020 (1 October 2019 to 30 September 2020) compared to 2008 (1 January 2008 to 31 December 2008).